Pelvic inflammatory disease

 - Pain — ranging from mild to severe — in your lower abdomen and pelvis

-- Abnormal or heavy vaginal discharge that may have an unpleasant odor
+- Unusual or heavy vaginal discharge that may have an unpleasant odor

-- Abnormal uterine bleeding, especially during or after intercourse, or between menstrual cycles
+- Unusual bleeding from the vagina, especially during or after sex, or between periods

 - Fever, sometimes with chills